itcambridge/unknown/Roadmap1.md

 ### Acceptance checklist

 - [ ] FastAPI can read Supabase data using service key.
-- [ ] Clicking “Notify authority” from web sends a real email (to test address).
+- [ ] Clicking "Notify authority" from web sends a real email (to test address).
 - [ ] Incident row in Supabase gets updated with `authority_email_sent_at`.

 ---